sameer-patel-dev/sameer-patel-dev/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Python, Nodejs, Express, React etc.
+- 🛠 &nbsp; Technology Trainee at RBL Bank.
-- 🚀 &nbsp; I’m currently learning Data Science and Machine Learning.
+- 🚀 &nbsp; Interested in Software Development and Data Science.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/sameer-patel-dev).
 - 💬 &nbsp; Ask me about anything [here](https://www.linkedin.com/in/therealsampat/)!
 I am happy to help.
 - 📫 &nbsp; How to reach me: sameer.patel201999@gmail.com.

 ### My Absolute Favorites:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; I love exploring new tech stacks and developing applications.
-- 📰 &nbsp; Reading & writing tech blogs whenever possible.
-- 🍕 &nbsp; I love spending time on Kaggle as well.
+- 🏐 &nbsp; I love playing VolleyBall as well.

 ### Languages and Tools: